thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 <Bytes containing the GenericBatchTokenResponse>
 ~~~

-If the Issuer issues some but not all tokens, it MUST return an HTTP 206 error
+If the Issuer issues some but not all tokens, it MUST return an HTTP 206 Partial Content response defined in {{Section 15.3.7 of !RFC9110}}
 to the client and continue processing subsequent requests.
 For instance, an Issuer MAY return an HTTP 206 error if requests for tokens of
 the same token type refer to more than one `truncated_token_key_id`.

-If the Issuer decides not to issue any tokens, it MUST return an HTTP 400 to the
+If the Issuer decides not to issue any tokens, it MUST return an HTTP 400 Bad Request
-client.
+as defined in {{Section 15.5.1 of RFC9110}} to the client.

 ## Finalization {#generic-finalization}